open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ## Types of internal telemetry

-The OpenTelemetry Collector aims to be a model of observable service by clearly exposing its own operational metrics.
+The OpenTelemetry Collector aims to be a model of observable service by exposing its own operational metrics.
 Additionally, it collects host resource metrics that can help you understand if problems are caused by a different process on the same host.
 Specific components of the Collector can also emit